teamcg/angular/README.md

 Dec 27 <br>
 -- Added Delete function for Education Project in service and controller <br>
 -- Added Get education project and Achievement function in service and controller for opening projects and achievement, it will query the database to get the latest info <br>
+-- Added add function for Experience Responsibilities in service and controller, and displays the current list <br>

+2017 <br>

+Jan 4 <br>
+-- Separated the services for CV (created separate CV's) <br>